ministryofjustice/moj-frontend/README.md

 ## Contact the team

 MOJ Frontend is maintained by staff in the Ministry of Justice.
 If you need support, you can use [GitHub discussions](https://github.com/ministryofjustice/moj-frontend/discussions) or one of our Slack channels:
-- [#moj-pattern-library-support](https://mojdt.slack.com/archives/CH5RUSB27) on MOJ Digital & Technology
+- [#moj-pattern-library-support](https://mojdt.slack.com/archives/CH5RUSB27) on Justice Digital Slack
-- [#moj-design-system channel](https://ukgovernmentdigital.slack.com/archives/CJ6QDRDGC) on UK Government Digital
+- [#moj-design-system channel](https://ukgovernmentdigital.slack.com/archives/CJ6QDRDGC) on UK Government Digital Slack

 ## Quick start